 - Intel Hades Canyon NUC

-Even though the iMac 27-inch’s last update was only last year, Apple couldn’t help but step up in the upgrades department with its 2020 follow-up.
+Even though the iMac 27-inch’s last update was only recent, Apple couldn’t help but step up in the upgrades department with its follow-up.
 Specs-wise, this model sports some massive improvements while also upgrading its webcam and microphones for a felicitous update.
 More people are working from home these days, and this seems like the best all-in-one PC to invest in without being forced to make some considerable space in your existing area.
 Sure, its overall design hasn’t seen so much as a tweak, making it look a bit tired, but power trumps design for photo editing.

 Read the full review: iMac (27-inch, 2020)